 We are passionate about the potential of technology to improve lives and environmental outcomes and have dedicated our careers to sustainability innovation.
 Our vision is to chart a new path for interaction with the world's oceans.

-SeaAhead is headquartered in Providence, RI.
-We are at the epicenter of what is arguably the world's most dense collection of bluetech-related capabilities from Boston to the Massachusetts South Coast to Narragansett Bay and Eastern Connecticut.
+SeaAhead is headquartered at the epicenter of what is arguably the world's most dense collection of bluetech-related capabilities from Boston to the Massachusetts South Coast to Narragansett Bay and Eastern Connecticut.

-Boston Office @ CIC Boston, 50 Milk Street
+Boston HQ @ CIC Boston, 50 Milk Street